Piletskii-Oleg/chunkfs/README.md

 Comments for each method are provided in [lib.rs](src/lib.rs).

 ## Chunking optimization methods (SBC, FBC)

-To implement algorithms that optimize
+To implement algorithms that optimize how chunks are stored and use them with the file system, the must implement ``Scrub`` trait.
+Details are provided in [scrub.rs](src/scrub.rs).

 ## Usage